 14. John R. Lee: “Hormone Balance for Men – What your Doctor May Not Tell You About Prostate Health and Natural Hormone Supplementation”, © 2003 by Hormones Etc.

 15. Dr. Eugene Shippen and William Fryer: “The Testosterone Syndrome, the critical factor for energy, health & sexuality – Reversing the male menopause”.
 M. Evans, NY/USA, 2007

 16. 19th Annual World Congress on Anti-Aging and Aesthetic Medicine in Las Vegas (December 8-10, 2011) where Dr. Thierry Hertoghe and Dr. Ronald Rothenberg presented compelling evidence of the life saving effects nature identical hormones can have.
-Much evidence from several studies was presented showing the benefits regarding bio-identical hormones.
+Much evidence from several studies point to benefits regarding bio-identical hormones.

 17. Nathan S. Bryan, PHD and Janet Zand, OMD: “The nitric oxide (NO) solution.
 How to boost the body’s miracle molecule to prevent and reverse chronic disease”.
 Neogenis, published 2010.

 18. William Faloon: “Potential dangesrs of calcium supplements”.
 Life extension, Aug.
 2012, p.
 7-14.